 - Water

-- Add sugar and water
+- Add diced potatoes and carrots.

 ▶Learn how to cook nikujaga from locals!